 Do I need to report if I find on-campus employment?

 Any on-campus employment must be recorded in SEVIS.
-Email the following information to [email protected]:
+Report your employment by completing the "Report On-Campus Employment" form through MyISSS.

 I am graduating.
 When do I need to stop working on campus?